- About Us

-Most habitat work in rivers requires Land Drainage Consent (LDC).
-This is a legal requirement and the simplest way to make sure that you have the right consents in place is to talk to your local EA office and explain your plans.
-The LDC process is there to ensure that:
+Most habitat work in rivers requires Flood Defence Consent (FDC).
+This is a legal requirement and the simplest way to make sure that you have the right consents in place is to talk to your local Environment Agency (EA) or National Resources Wales (NRW) office and explain your plans.
+The FDC process is there to ensure that:

 You must also make sure that the landowner(s) are fully informed and have given permission for both the works and the required access to the site.
-The EA (or we) will support you in checking for any designated conservation or forestry protective status requirements that need to be met.
+The EA or NRW (and we) will support you in checking for any designated conservation or forestry protective status requirements that need to be met.

-The land drainage consent form is very simple to fill in, consisting mainly of location details and contact details for applicants.
-The plan drawings and supporting information explaining why the works are required and a method statement will typically be done by a WTT Conservation Officer if you are not confident to produce these yourself.
+The flood defence consent form is very simple to fill in, consisting mainly of location details and contact details for applicants.
+The plan drawings and supporting information explaining why the works are required and a method statement could be done by a WTT Conservation Officer if you are not confident to produce these yourself.

-- Will always be required on sections of river that the E.A. designate as “main river”.
-This is not a simple definition (tributaries can be deemed “main river”); and the local EA flood risk management team can tell you what the designation is for your piece of river or stream.
+- Will always be required on sections of river that are designated as “main river”.
+This is not a simple definition (tributaries can be deemed “main river”); and the local EA/NRW flood risk management team can tell you what the designation is for your piece of river or stream.

-- Usually benefits from inviting the EA staff and other relevant stakeholders to a meeting on site to clearly outline the proposal
+- Usually benefits from inviting the EA/NRW staff and other relevant stakeholders to a meeting on site to clearly outline the proposal.